THE 2019 BIDDY TAROT PLANNER

 Love this deck?

-The reversed Five of Cups shows recovery from regret and an acceptance of the past.
-Now, you are beginning to realise the full implications of the past and you have come to appreciate the lessons learned from the experience.
+When this card appears in a Tarot reading, you are beginning to realise the full implications of the past, and you have come to appreciate the lessons learned from the experience.
 You may even recognise the value of the painful experience in the broader scheme of things in preparing you for later experiences.